apacheignite/documentation/sql/indexes.md

 {
   "type": "info",
   "title": "Data Definition Language Support",
   "body": "DDL statements are planned to be supported in the nearest Apache Ignite releases.
-Having this feature done it will be feasible to define schemas, indexes and manage them by standard SQL commands like CREATE/ALTER/DROP TABLE or CREATE/DROP INDEX."
+Having this feature done it will be feasible to define schemas, caches, indexes and manage them by standard SQL commands like CREATE/ALTER/DROP TABLE or CREATE/DROP INDEX."
 }
 [/block]
 Apache Ignite supports advanced indexing capabilities allowing you to define a single field (aka. column) or group indexes with various parameters, to manage indexes location putting them either in Java heap or off-heap spaces and so on so forth.